 The Modern Dance movement began in the US in the early 20th century.
 It reflected and explored philosophy, art, and issues of the times.
 Modern Dance challenged the costumes, restrictions, and confinement of classical ballet.
 It set out to create new movement inspired by nature, deep inner emotions, the human body, and abstract ideas.
 In Modern Dance, will learn the history of Modern Dance and some of the genre’s Pioneers such as Martha Graham, Jose Limon, Lester Horton, Merce Cunningham, along with others, and exploring their unique techniques.

-This class is specifically for Dancerss with Special Needs from ages 3 to 7 years old.
+This class is specifically for Dancers with Special Needs from ages 3 to 7 years old.
 They will learn to follow instruction as well as lead activities.
-In this class, we work on rhythmical and coordination skills, while providing an introduction to Ballet, Tap, Tumbling, and creative dance.
+In this class, we work on rhythmical and coordination skills, while providing an introduction to Ballet, Tap, Tumbling, and creative dance

 This class is a non-recital class, focusing on technique and execution in general.
 We will practice proper placement of the entire body, arms, feet, legs, torso, etc, in regards to all disciplines and aspects of dance.
 We will work on artistry.
 We will spend time perfecting basic leaps and turns, as well as experiment with less common leaps and turns.
 We will work with different ways to prepare and land.
 This class will be great for those wanting to break down and detail their technique, as well as those preparing for auditions and conventions.